redux-zero/redux-zero/README.md

 ## Middleware

-There is basic middleware support as of 4.6.0.
 The method signature for the middleware was inspired by redux.
-The main difference is that action is a function.
+The main difference is that action is just a function:

-eg:

 ```js
 /* store.js */